shakebugs/shake-docs/docs/ios/crash-reporting.md

 ```
 </TabItem>

-Next run `bundle install` command which will install Fastlane and all associated dependencies.
+Next, run the `bundle install` command which will install fastlane and all associated dependencies.

 Navigate your terminal to your project's directory and run `fastlane init` command.

-For more info about installing Fastlane, visit [Fastlane](http://docs.fastlane.tools) docs.
+For more info about installing fastlane, visit the [fastlane](http://docs.fastlane.tools) docs.

 #### Installing Shake plugin